 Pin this DIY, Herbal Immune-Boosting Sore Throat Tea for later!

-You might also want to check out this round-up I did of wonderful home remedies for colds and flu!
-It’s one of my favorite resources for when my family comes down with something.
+You might also want to check out these other wonderful home remedies for colds and flu!